PyconUK/documentation/source/sponsorship.rst

 TODO
   The company has not yet been contacted.
 Contacted
+  The company has been contacted, but no meaningful discussion has begun In progress
   The company has been contacted, and discussions are ongoing.
 No response
   The company has been contacted, and no meaningful response has been received.